 If an A-J hire continues to show motivation and potential, they may be recommended for one of the company’s in-house training programs – commercial carpentry and drywall finishing.
 An apprentice will be paired with an experienced tradesman.
 Weekly evaluations assist the learning process.
 The employee also can opt for additional union training.

-“We’ll take one of our top tradesman – say, a carpenter who may hang forty boards of sheetrock a day by himself – and we’ll tell him to slow down, not hang as much drywall, but teach another young man to hang drywall,” Parra says.
+“We’ll take one of our top tradesman – say, a carpenter who may hang forty boards of sheetrock a day by himself – and we’ll tell him to slow down, not hang as much drywall, but teach another young man to hang drywall,” says Parra.
 “So we’ve cut his production and we’re losing on the front end, but what we’re gaining on the back makes up for the loss and then some.”

-“It took me awhile, but I finally realized I could decide how my life is going to be,” says Derrick, whose youthful looks belie his 41 years.
+“It took me awhile, but I finally realized I could decide how my life is going to be,” says Derrick, whose youthful looks belie his age.
 “Once I decided I didn’t want to live that kind of lifestyle anymore, I made it my business when I woke up in the morning to put positive thoughts in my head, to do positive things, to be around positive people.”

 “After [Parra and Holmes] left, everybody in the class was like, ‘That’s you,’ because they knew my situation.
 They said, ‘You better go to work with A-J.’ They wanted to see me succeed, and that’s the difference between being in a negative crowd and in a positive crowd.